olaokoroafor/FoodFriends/README.md

 * User can also see globally liked restaurants
 * User can comment on a restaurant
 * User can see restaurant comments
-* User will receive push notifications when near liked restuarants

 ### 2. Screen Archetypes (Required)